kweronek/m3rts-on-aws/README.md

 You should now:
 - Connect to your VM using SSH
 - Run `git clone https://github.com/kweronek/m3rts-on-aws.git`
+- Run `cd m3rts-on-aws.git`
 - Run `chmod +x gui.sh`
 - Run `sudo tmux new ./gui.sh`
 - If you loose connection while the script is running reconnect and run `sudo tmux attach`
 - Wait for the script to complete.
 It will take a while because it installs a lot of software
-- Set up a graphical connection using either VNC or RDP
+- Set up a graphical connection using either VNC or RDP (VNC is recommended)

 ### Connecting to your instance using VNC